clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 ### 2. All Certificates (_AIACrawler.html_)

-The all-inclusive file, _AIACrawler.html_, in 4 parts lists all CA certificates that both validate to COMMON and those that do not.
-These have been found via AIA and SIA extensions.
-The certificate hyperlinks will take you to detailed information and current validation status.
+The all-inclusive file, _AIACrawler.html_, lists the CA certificates (divided into 4 sections) found according to the methods described below.

+* Click on any certificate hyperlink in the file to see its detailed information and current validation status.
 For example:

    ```
   Issuer CN=Federal Bridge CA 2016,OU=FPKI,O=U.S. Government,C=US serial# 0x03F42   status GOOD
    ```

-The 4 parts to this file are:
+The file's 4 sections are:

 * **Certificates Found with Validated AIA Chains to COMMON Policy &mdash;** All certificates with validated paths to COMMON and the certificate policies to which they validate.